Home

 • photovoltaic technology is inherently reliable and resilient to The Elements

-• The marginal cost over a legacy design is bearable for a new home
+• The marginal cost over a legacy design is bearable for a new home, with the recent drop in the price of solar panels the margin has almost diminished.

-• Future legislation trend is to penalize and tax homes that will not meet carbon emission standards (we’ve seen this trend in the requirements from cars).
-If you build right today, you’ll not need to perform an expensive retrofit in the future
+• Future legislation trend is to penalize and to tax homes that will not meet carbon emission standards (we’ve seen this trend already in the requirements from cars).
+If you build the right waytoday, you’ll not need to perform an expensive retrofit in the future

 A related topic to Zero Energy Home is Building Integrated Photovoltaic (BIPV), although not all integrated photovoltaic building are zero energy buildings